HEAL/cedar-form-docs/docs/update-cedar-form-metadata.md

-# Update CEDAR Form Metadata
+# Updating CEDAR Form Metadata

 !!! note
-**The Platform will provide access to a re-visitable portal on the Platform that will allow investigators to update metadata fields that will/may need to be updated as a HEAL study moves through its life-cycle. <mark>If you need to update metadata fields from the CEDAR form before this portal is available, please reach out to the Platform Help Desk at heal-support@datacommons.io for assistance.</mark>**
+**The Platform will provide access to a portal, allowing investigators to update metadata fields as a HEAL study moves through its lifecycle.
+If you need to update fields before this portal is available, contact heal-support@datacommons.io.**